On Wednesday, January 22, 2020, Missouri became the newest state to take up legislation for a statewide Child Development Account (CDA) policy.

 Filed by Rep. Jonathan Patterson, the bill creating the Missouri Children’s Savings Account Program would automatically open a Show-Me Child Savings Account with a $100 seed deposit for every resident born on or after January 1, 2021.

-Patterson’s filing represents the culmination of considerable work, much of it done by State Treasurer Scott Fitzpatrick and Margaret Clancy, policy director with the Center for Social Development (CSD) in the Brown School at Washington University.
+Patterson’s filing represents the culmination of considerable work by State Treasurer Scott Fitzpatrick, who drew upon insights from CSD research and discussions on that research with Margaret Clancy, policy director with the Center for Social Development (CSD) in the Brown School at Washington University.

 Origins of an idea

 In 1991, Michael Sherraden’s Assets and the Poor proposed a national policy of universal, at-birth accounts for children, with a substantial initial deposit for each account and supplemental contributions to those of disadvantaged children.
 Sherraden is George Warren Brown Distinguished University Professor at Washington University and the founding director of CSD.

 Asked to comment, Sherraden said, “Creating a CDA policy is like setting up a plumbing system.
 Grandparents, corporations, philanthropy, and government can all contribute to a child’s account, but you need the system first.
 Once the pipes are there, the water can flow through them.”